 After several months of feeling frustrated, we finally sat down to come up with a solution.
 We knew that unless we were intentional about solving this problem, it would only get worse as we started a family and had even more things demanding our time!
 And I have to say that the solution we came up with has been one of the best decisions that we’ve ever made for our family!
 And the great thing is, anyone can make it work for their life and their family!

-A Simple Solution to Creating Family Time
+A Simple Solution for Creating Family Time

 What was our solution?
 We simply chose to set aside one evening a week and make it “our” night.
 At first, we dubbed it “Date Night”, but after we started having children, it didn’t feel like much of a date anymore, 🙂 so we changed the name to “Family Night” instead.

-What exactly does Family Night look like?
+What exactly does family night look like?

-1. We plan our schedules around Family Night.
+1. We Plan Our Schedules around Family Night

-This simply means that Family Night is already “booked” on our calendar and so if someone wants to do something with us on a Tuesday evening, we’ll say no. Obviously, there have been occasional times where we’ve made exceptions and switched our Family Night to another evening.
-But as a general rule we are slow to do that because once we start changing it too much, it’s too easy to keep fudging and then soon we struggle to have a Family Night at all!
+This simply means that Family Night is already “booked” on our calendar and so if someone wants to do something with us on a Tuesday evening, we’ll say no. Obviously, there have been occasional times when we’ve made exceptions and switched our Family Night to another evening.
+But as a general rule, we are slow to do that because once we start changing it too much, it’s too easy to keep fudging and then soon we struggle to have a Family Night at all!